tarantool/doc/doc/reference/reference_lua/popen.rst

         Read data from a child peer.

-        :param handle ph: handle of a child process created with :ref:`popen.new() <popen-new>` or
+        :param userdata ph: handle of a child process created with :ref:`popen.new() <popen-new>` or
                           :ref:`popen.shell() <popen-shell>`
         :param table opts: options